cho-sanghyeon/EfficientML.github.io/index.md

 I(w) = \left| \frac{\partial \mathcal{L}}{\partial w} \cdot w \right|
 $$.

-The term $$ \frac{\partial \mathcal{L}}{\partial w} $$ represents the gradient of the loss function with respect to the weight $$ w_{i} $$.
+The term $$\frac{\partial \mathcal{L}}{\partial w}$$ represents the gradient of the loss function with respect to the weight $$w_{i}$$.
 By multiplying this gradient by the corresponding weight, the quantitative impact of pruning that weight on the model performance can be estimated.
 In contrast to L1 or L2 norm-based methods, **Taylor-based approaches beneficially incorporate gradient information, thereby reflecting input data characteristics and learning dynamics.** LeCun et al.'s *Optimal Brain Damage* [11] and Hassibi & Stork's *Optimal Brain Surgeon* [33] utilized second-order Taylor expansions involving Hessian matrix calculations for more precise importance assessment.
 Despite their accuracy, these methods are computationally intensive and challenging to implement, leading to wider practical adoption of simpler first-order gradient-weight multiplication approximations.

 Taylor-based pruning methods are effective not only for finely-tuned high-performance models but also for evaluating the importance of Transformer attention heads [31].
 These techniques are particularly praised for their accurate prediction of pruning outcomes at relatively low computational cost compared to fully learning-based importance metrics.
 However, **the mandatory gradient computations imply that pruning cannot be executed solely with pretrained weights, posing a significant practicality trade-off compared to L1 or L2 norm-based methods.**